-Details instruction on the rate of which the fuel cleaner must be use are on the container.
+Details instruction on the rate of which the fuel cleaner is to be used are on the container.

 Note: Perkins fuel cleaner is compatible with existing and U.S. EPA Tier 4 nonroad certified diesel engine emission control catalysts and particulate filters.
 Perkins fuel system cleaner contains less than 15 ppm of sulfur and is acceptable for use with ULSD fuel.